 The International SOS Foundation has designed a new virtual training course: "Sustainability Management & Reporting for the Occupational Health & Safety Practitioner."

-As organisations focus on the response to the COVID-19 pandemic, occupational health & safety (OHS) will be a key area of importance for the near future, especially in regards to sustainability reporting.
+As organisations focus on the response to the COVID-19 pandemic, occupational health & safety (OHS) has become a key area of importance, especially in regards to sustainability reporting.

 This course provides occupational health & safety practitioners and sustainability specialists with the competence necessary to integrate workforce health & safety management and monitoring into their organisations' sustainability strategies.

 HR, security, and mobility managers who are responsible for protecting the health & safety of their employees will also be able to better align their programmes with their organisations' sustainability strategies.